 Fig. D-24 Calamus lianas belong to the 'scrambling lianas'.
 The specimen here is growing through a stand in the rainforest of Cameroon (photo: Rafiqpoor).

 Large clearcuts are particularly favourable for liana development.
 Lianas are therefore much more numerous in secondary forests than in pristine virgin forests, where they cover more of the forest edges.
 90% of all liana species are restricted to the tropics; in Central America, 8% of all species are lianas.
 The fact that lianas are mainly restricted to the humid tropics is probably related to water recharge.
 In dry climates, strong suction stresses (deep water potentials) develop in the leaves, causing the long water filaments necessary for water conduction to break by overcoming cohesion in the wide vessels.
-Even in temperate climates, woody lianas are most common in moist riparian forests.
+Even in temperate climates, woody lianas are most common only in moist riparian forests.
 Here there are only a few woody lianas: The root-climbing ivy (Hedera helix), spreading and climbing woodland vines (Clematis vitalba) and grapevines (Vitis silvestris), and the twining Lonicera species.
 The blackberry species (Rubus spec.) do not rise high above the ground in Europe, whereas in New Zealand they grow as thick as an arm and reach the tops of trees.

-3.5 Epiphytes, hemi-epiphytes and shrikes
+3.5 Epiphytes, hemi-epiphytes and strangler

 For the tropical rainforests, the epiphytic ferns and flowering plants are considered particularly characteristic.
-But this is true only for those forests where wetting water (mist) is often available; high humidity is therefore not sufficient.
+But this is true only for those forests where wetting water (mist, fog) is often available; high humidity is therefore not sufficient.
 There are many types with interesting adaptations (► Fig. D-23).
-153 species have been ecologically studied in Liberia (Johannsson 1974).
+In Liberia 153 species have been ecologically studied (Johannsson 1974).

 Germination high up on the branches of the trees can take advantage of the favorable light conditions, but the more difficult is the water supply; it lacks the permanent water reservoir of the soil, from which water is absorbed.
 The epiphytic site can be compared to a rocky site.
 In fact, epiphytes can usually grow just as well on rocks if they have favorable light conditions.
-Water uptake is possible for epiphytes only during rain.
+Water uptake in general is possible for epiphytes only during rain.
 Therefore, wetting frequency is more important to them than absolute rainfall.
-The frequency of rainfall is greater on mountain slopes, where updrafts cause upslope rains, than in the lowlands; for this reason montane forests are usually richer in epiphytes, especially the cloud forest, where it drips constantly from the leaves (◘ Fig. D-28).
+The frequency of rainfall is greater on mountain slopes, where ascending air masses cause upslope rains, than in the lowlands; for this reason montane forests are usually richer in epiphytes, especially the cloud forest, where it drips constantly from the leaves (◘ Fig. D-28).

-In order to be able to survive longer breaks between rains, the epiphytes must either endure temporary drying out without damage - this is the case with many epiphytic poikilohydric ferns, or they must store water in their funnels (bromeliads), like the succulents of the dry regions; a number of cacti, for example, have switched to the epiphytic way of life (Rhipsalis, Phyllocactus, Cereus species) (◘ Fig. D-29).
-Like the succulents, the epiphytes release water very sparingly.
+In order to be able to survive longer intervals between rain showers, the epiphytes must either endure temporary desiccation without undergoing damage - this is the case with many epiphytic poikilohydric ferns, or they must store water in their funnels (bromeliads), or like the succulents of the dry regions; a number of cacti, for example, have switched to the epiphytic way of life (Rhipsalis, Phyllocactus, Cereus species) (◘ Fig. D-29).
+Like the succulents, the epiphytes release water very economically.
 Leaf tubers as water reservoirs are possessed by many orchids, woody tubers by some Ericaceae, succulent leaves have developed by most orchids, but also by Bromeliaceae, Peperomia, and others.
-Special devices for the rapid absorption of water during wetting by rain are the aerial roots of the orchids with the velamen absorbing the water, and the sucking scales of the Bromeliaceae, which take up the water from the funnels formed by the bases of the leaves, which collect the rainwater, or hold it capillary through the dense scaling of the leaves and then suck it in.
+Special devices for the rapid absorption of water during wetting by rain are the aerial roots of the orchids with the velamen absorbing the water, and the sucking scales of the Bromeliaceae, which take up the water from the funnels formed by the bases of the leaves, which collect the rainwater, or hold it capillary through the dense scaling of the leaves and then suck it up.

 ◘ Fig. D-25 Araceae as root climbers in a rainforest in Ecuador (photos: Rafiqpoor).